AppBK/welcome-to-mod-7/README.md

 ## Requesting a Feature Review

 Requesting Feature Reviews will begin on Monday of the second week of capstone development (W22D1) and go through until the end of Wednesday (W22D3).
 Ideally, your project should be nearly completed before submitting a feature review so we can point out as many bugs/corrections that will help prepare you for the final grading when projects are due.
 You can reach out to your project manager when your project is ready for a feature review.

-**Note that Wednesday is the final day to request a Feature Review.**

 ## Review Your Scorecard
 After receiving your Feature Review, your priority should be fixing any bugs listed in the bug chart.
 Please reach out to your grader to ask for any clarifying questions, and to ensure what you need to work on.
 After fixing the corrections from the scorecard, **please test on Production** to ensure it works as expected.